Arr0way/arr0way.github.io/_docs/nmap.md

 <div class="note info">
   <h5>Agressive scan timings are faster, but could yeild inaccurate results!</h5>
-  <p>T5 uses very aggressive scan timings and could lead to missed ports, T4 is a better option if you're in a hurry...</p>
+  <p>T5 uses very aggressive scan timings and could lead to missed ports, T4 is a better compromise if you need fast results.</p>
 </div>

 #### Nmap scan from file